 Filter search results

-This is the fifth survey of FE College Leavers in Northern Ireland.
-Data was collected approximately six months after completing and achieving a regulated qualification, at Level 3 or below, in the 2017/18 academic year.
+This is the seventh annual survey of FE College Leavers in Northern Ireland.
+Data was collected approximately six months after completing and achieving a regulated qualification, at Level 3 or below, in the 2019/20 academic year.

 In the second of a series of subject-based career guides and in celebration of Maths Week 2021, the Careers Service has published its Spotlight on Maths feature.

 The Department for the Economy (DfE) wishes to appoint a new Chair to the Board of Northern Ireland Screen.
 The appointment will be effective from 1 February 2022 for a term of five years.

 The infographic provides information on the number of eligible NI residents aged 18 and over who have applied for their High Street Scheme Spend Local card and been verified from both the online portal and the telephone application service from 27 September

 The infographic provides information on the take-up which is a comparison of those who have applied for the Spend Local card and been verified with the NI population aged 18 and over.

 This report examines expenditure by households on energy as a component part of all household expenditure, transfers and savings.
 The report compares household energy expenditure between Northern Ireland and England, Scotland and Wales.

 This report examines energy purchases by businesses in Northern Ireland in terms of its share of business turnover and how that may differ between industrial sectors and business size.
 The report also considers the mix of different types of energy purchased by businesses.